Interfaith relations in Kazan

 The architectural identity of Kazan reflects its interfaith background.

 Interfaith relations in Kazan describe the status of the two major religious groups that inhabit the capital city of Kazan, Tatarstan, in Russia.
-This region is populated by roughly even numbers of ethnic Tatars (48% to 55%), whose primary religion is Sunni Islam, and ethnic Russians (40% to 46%), whose primary religion is Eastern Orthodox Christianity.
+This region is populated by roughly even numbers of ethnic Tatars (48% to 55%), whose primary cultural religion is Sunni Islam, and ethnic Russians (40% to 46%), whose primary cultural religion is Eastern Orthodox Christianity.

 This relationship is notable because it serves as major case study in successful interfaith cooperation, particularly between Muslim and Christian peoples.
 As a city, Kazan has established several mechanisms of sociopolitical regulation including bordering processes, political cooperation, and social openness.

 Historical background

 Kazan is located at the confluence of the Volga and Kama rivers.
 The region of Tatarstan became Islamic in the year 922, and thus its Islamic history stretches back further historically than its Orthodox presence which was at one time viewed as the religious influence of conquerors.

 The region developed with relative prosperity at the time of the takeover of the Kazan Khanate.
 Following the period of Kazan's 1552 defeat by Moscow, periods of forced Christianization occurred.
 The efforts of Russian nation-building changed the discourse of Kazan into one of primarily Orthodox hegemony.

 Then, for much of the twentieth century, forced atheism characterized the religious space in Kazan.
 This was influenced by the political discourses of the Soviet Union and the modernization efforts undertaken to shift attention away from religious bounds and towards a centralized national identity.
 By the end of the Soviet period, Tatarstan was one of the most industrially advanced parts of the country.

 In the early 1900s, approximately 200,000 people lived in Kazan and only around 30,000 of that population was Tatar.
 A hundred years later, Kazan's population is over 1 million with an equal ethnic split, following the common pattern of Soviet demographic shift and rapid urbanization.